 You can take your leave as:

-- 2 separate blocks of 1 week each
+- separate periods of not less than 1 week

 If you are taking maternity or adoptive leave, you must take this before parent’s leave.

 Employees who are entitled to paternity leave and parent’s leave can take these leave entitlements in whichever order they wish subject to the relevant time limits.